 Will the iPad mini gain the thinner bezels and larger screen that is rumoured for the larger iPad Pro models?
 Can we expect Apple to remove the Home button and add Face ID capabilities to the mini iPad?

-If Apple does update the iPad mini then the removal of the Home button seems likely.
-As a result we could see a bigger screen and even more compact dimensions.
+However, if Apple does removal of the Home button we could see a bigger screen and even more compact dimensions.

 The current iPad mini has the following dimensions:

 - 203.1mm x 134.8mm x 6.1mm